A general polynomial emulator for cosmology via moment projection

-Using a polynomial degree $d=7$, we achieve sub-percent accuracy: the standised RMSE is about $0.03\%$ across the entire multipole range, and the maximum error across the range is less than $0.4\%$.
-Typically, the emulator evaluation takes $\mathcal{O}(ms )$ per full $\ell$-range sample.\footnote{In general, running time scales with the degree of the polynomial and the number of $\ell$'s to be evaluated.
+To illustrate the training performance, Figure~\ref{fig: performance} shows the RMSE and training time as functions of the polynomial degree.
+With a polynomial degree of $d=5$, {\sc PolyCAMB–$D_\ell$} achieves sub-percent accuracy: the standardised RMSE is about $0.05\%$ across the full multipole range, and the maximum deviation is $0.3\%$.
+All other emulators reach comparable sub-percent accuracy (with RMSE $\lesssim 0.1$\%); we therefore omit their detailed results here and refer readers to the {\sc PolyCAMB} documentation for a summary of their performance.
+Typically, the emulator evaluation takes $1.5$~ms per full $\ell$-range sample.\footnote{In general, running time scales with the degree of the polynomial and the number of $\ell$'s to be evaluated.
 Evaluating a list of parameter vectors together can further reduce per-sample evaluation time significantly.}

-Figure~\ref{fig: validation} compares the {\sc CAMB} spectrum with the {\sc PolyCAMB-$D_\ell$} prediction for a pivot cosmology\footnote{This model was outside the training set.} [chosen as the Planck best-$\Lambda$CDM \citep[the ``TT,TE,EE+lowE+lensing+BAO'' result in][]{aghanim2020planck}; summarised in Table~\ref{tab:params}], showing excellent agreement with a maximum fractional error below 0.2\%.
+Figure~\ref{fig: validation} compares the {\sc CAMB} spectrum with the {\sc PolyCAMB-$D_\ell$} prediction for a pivot cosmology\footnote{This model was outside the training set.} [chosen as the Planck best-$\Lambda$CDM \citep[the ``TT,TE,EE+lowE+lensing+BAO'' result in][]{aghanim2020planck}; summarised in Table~\ref{tab:params}], showing excellent agreement with a maximum fractional error below $0.02$\%.

-{ To demonstrate this capability in a realistic inference setting, we use the {\sc PolyCAMB-$D_\ell$} emulator as a surrogate theory model within a full cosmological MCMC, combined with the \textit{Planck}~2018 high-$\ell$ temperature likelihood (\texttt{plik.TT}, $\ell_{\rm max} = 2510$).
-Sampling is performed using {\sc cobaya} \citep{torrado2021cobaya} with standard settings and a Gaussian prior $\tau = 0.054 \pm 0.01$ to mitigate the known degeneracy between $A_s$ and $\tau$, which cannot be resolved by high-$\ell$ temperature data alone. }
+{ To demonstrate this capability in a realistic inference setting, we use the {\sc PolyCAMB-$D_\ell$} emulator as a surrogate theory model within a full cosmological MCMC, combined with the \textit{Planck}~2018 ``TT,TE,EE+lowT+lowE'' likelihood.
+Sampling is performed using {\sc cobaya} \citep{torrado2021cobaya} with standard settings and flat priors for all the cosmological parameters.
+See Appendix~\ref{append: mcmc setup} for more details on the MCMC setup. }